Skip to content

 • No. The employee’s PPL would end when they move to the non-FTE position even if they have not exhausted their two or six weeks of leave.

-• While not specifically included in the Paid Parental Leave Bill, through its authority to promulgate guidance the Division of State Human Resources has determined the birth of a child through surrogacy or vitro fertilization to an eligible state employee will be considered a qualifying event.
+• While not specifically included in the Paid Parental Leave Bill, through its authority to promulgate guidance the Division of State Human Resources has determined the birth of a child through surrogacy or in vitro fertilization to an eligible state employee will be considered a qualifying event.

 If an employee is on Leave Without Pay and experiences a qualifying event, are they eligible for PPL?